GMBog/feedeffir/README.md

 1.  **Raw Data**:
     - **Description**: This includes unprocessed datasets directly from the farm.
-Examples are raw milk weights from AFI system, feed intake files from RIC, and milk composition files.
+Examples are raw milk weights from DC and AFI system, feed intake files from RIC2 Discover system, and milk composition files.
-    - **Usage**: Functions that operate on raw data are designed for in-depth analysis, including data preprocessing and compilation.
+    - **Usage**: Functions that operate on raw data are designed for pre-processing and compilation.
-2.  **Compiled Feed Efficiency Files**:
+2.  **Compiled Feed Efficiency Data**:
-    - **Description**: These datasets are compiled from raw data and include metrics such as milk weights, milk composition, and feed intakes.
+    - **Description**: This includes compiled datasets from raw data and include metrics such as milk weights, milk composition, and feed intakes.
-    - **Usage**: Functions targeting compiled files focus on analyzing feed efficiency and related metrics.
-These functions typically require data that has already been processed and aggregated from raw inputs.
+    - **Usage**: Functions targeting compiled files focus on analyzing feed efficiency traits.
+They require data that has already been processed from raw inputs.

 ### How to Use